By Amitai B.

 Shared nothing architecture (SN)

-Partitioning and scale out
+Partitioning and scaling out

 VoltDB manages the partitions itself.
-VoltDB partitioning both the data and the transactions that access that data.
+VoltDB partitions both the data and the transactions that access that data.
 So multiple transactions can be processed in parallel.
 Throughput is easily scaled by increasing either the number of partitions per node or the number of nodes in the cluster.

 Stored procedure interface for transactions